-- Data in the ARC cache and the contents of RAM are unencrypted. - Swap is always encrypted, even on unencrypted volumes. - There is no way to convert an existing, unencrypted volume.
+- At present, there is no one-step way to encrypt an existing, unencrypted volume.
 Instead, the data must be backed up, the existing pool destroyed, a new encrypted volume created, and the backup restored to the new volume. - Hybrid pools are not supported.
-In other words, newly created vdevs must match the existing encryption scheme.
-When extending a volume, Volume Manager automatically encrypts the new vdev being added to the existing encrypted pool. - The more drives in an encrypted volume, the more encryption and decryption overhead.
-Encrypted volumes composed of more than eight drives can suffer severe performance penalties, even with AES-NI encryption acceleration.
-If encryption is desired, please benchmark such volumes before using them in production.
+Added vdevs must match the existing encryption scheme.
+The Volume Manager (page 115) automatically encrypts a new vdev being added to an existing encrypted pool.